 This easy to make tea cake can be whipped up in only 5 minutes using staple pantry ingredients.
 It is a perfectly moist and not overly sweet bread that makes for a great hostess gift, holiday breakfast or afternoon snack.
 Use this basic recipe as the starting point for many others, adding in whatever flavors or glazes that you may like!

 This post is sponsored by Weiman Products but all thoughts and opinions are my own.

-What is Sweet Bread?
+What is Tea Cake?

 One of the reasons I love this basic recipe so much – besides the fact that it’s absolutely delicious – is that it a great starting point to add in other flavors.
 I like to top it with a lemon drizzle, add dried fruit and even spices.
 Basically, whatever comes to mind!

 And because it’s such a quick and simple recipe, it’s one that my kids love to bake.
 We bake together as a family a lot.
 I want my boys to know their way around the kitchen when they are older so they always help me when they can.